-Last year the Gosu.ai startup, which has developed an AI assistant to help gamers play smarter and improve their skills, raised $1.9 million.
+Last year the Gosu.ai startup, which has developed an AI assistant to help computer and video gamers play smarter and improve their skills, raised $1.9 million.
 Using machine learning, it analyzes matches and makes personal recommendations, and allows gamers to be taught by a virtual assistant.

 Because they have this virtual assistant they can now do some interesting research.
 For the first time ever, we can actually peer over the shoulder of a gamer and find out what makes them good or not.
 The findings are fascinating.